5 Practical Tips For PMs To Effectively Manage Design Backlogs

 - Schedule regular AMAs to ensure you’re in touch with individual team members, giving each person an opportunity to participate.

-Every product team member will come up with valuable insights on how best to prioritize the backlog and manage debt.
-Joint meetings will lend a clear understanding across the team of what has been prioritized and why.
+Every product team member will come up with valuable insights on how best to prioritize the design backlog and manage debt.

 Keep communication flowing with stakeholders

 Dealing with stakeholders can be overwhelming at all times.